A landscape of contact manifolds via rational SFT: Examples and applications

 \begin{corollary} For every $n\ge 3$, there exists a tight $S^{2n-1}$ with the standard almost contact structure that is not iterated planar. \end{corollary} \begin{proof} Note that the contact boundary of the Brieskorn variety $x_0^{n+2}+\ldots+x_{n}^{n+2}=1$ has planarity order $\infty$ by Theorem \ref{thm:brieskorn}.
-Then we can increases the indexes to get another Brieskorn manifold $Y$ which is an exotic sphere.
-By the monoidal structure and functoriality of $\Hcx$, we know $\Hcx(\#^kY)=\infty^{\Pl}$, where $\#$ is the contact connected sum.
-Since there exists $k$ such that $\#^kY$ is the standard smooth sphere with the standard almost contact structure.
-The claim follows. \end{proof}
+By \cite[Proposition 3.6]{MR3483060}, there are $a_i\ge n+2$, such that $Y:=LB(a_0,\ldots,a_n)$ is an exotic sphere.
+Proposition \ref{prop:embed} implies that $\Pl(Y)=\infty$.
+Then there exists $k$ such that $\#^kY$ is the standard smooth sphere, where $\#$ is the contact connected sum.
+However, the almost contact structure, which can be computed from \cite[(19), (20)]{MR3483060}, may not be standard.
+By \cite[Theorem 1.2]{MR2104476}, there exists a Weinstein fillable contact sphere $Y'$, such that $\#^k Y\# Y'$ is the standard almost contact sphere.
+Then $\Pl(\#^k Y\# Y')\ge \Pl(Y)\otimes \Pl (Y)\otimes \ldots \otimes \Pl(Y')=\infty$ as $\Pl(Y')\ge 1$ and the claim follows. \end{proof}

 \begin{corollary} In all dimension $\ge 5$, if $(Y,J)$ is an almost contact manifold which has an exactly fillable contact representation $(Y,\xi)$.
 Then there is a contact structure $\xi'$ in the homotopy class of $J$, such that $(Y,\xi')$ is not iterated planar.
 In particular, any almost contact simply connected $5$-manifolds admits a contact representation which is not iterated planar. \end{corollary} \begin{proof} Let $Y'$ be the tight sphere from corollary \ref{cor:tight}.
 Since $\Pl(Y,\xi)>0$ as $(Y,\xi)$ has an exact filling, then $\Hcx(Y\#Y')=\infty^{\Pl}$.
 By Corollary \ref{cor:ob}, $Y\#Y'$ is not iterated planar.
 The last claim follows from any almost contact simply connected $5$-manifold is almost Weinstein fillable \cite{geiges1991contact}, in particular, there is a contact representation that is Weinstein fillable by \cite{cieliebak2012stein}. \end{proof}